DesperatePeter/starsector-advanced-weapon-control/README.md

 ```

 Similarly, this mod has a feature for suggested tags for weapons.
 If you want to include suggested tags for your
-weapons to allow users to quickly setup their tags, include a key suggestedWeaponTags in your modSettings.json.
+weapons to allow users to quickly set up their tags, include a key suggestedWeaponTags in your modSettings.json.
 Have a look at this mod's modSettings.json for an example.

 This mod doesn't affect anything outside of combat, so it's very unlikely to cause problems on the campaign level.